Economic history of Spain: Primo de Rivera

 A General, Miguel Primo de Rivera, was appointed prime minister by the king after a successful coup d'état and for seven years dissolved parliament and ruled through directorates and the aid of the military until 1930.

 Spanish neutrality during World War I (which allowed the country to trade with all belligerents) led to a temporary economic recovery.
 The precipitous economic decline in 1930 undercut support for the government from special-interest groups.
 Criticism from academics mounted.
 Bankers expressed disappointment at the state loans that his government had tried to float.
 An attempt to reform the promotion system cost him the support of the army and, in turn, the support of the king.
 Primo de Rivera resigned and died shortly afterward in exile.

 Second Republic (1931–36)

 The republican government substituted the monarchy and inherited the international economic crisis as well.
 Three different governments ruled during the Second Spanish Republic, failing to execute numerous reforms, including land reform.
 General strikes were common and the economy stagnated.
+The large landowners and the Catholic Church had a shared interest in protecting the latifundia system and maintaining power in the hands of a small oligarchy, which directly contributed to the outbreak of the Spanish Civil War (1936–39).
+The profitability of the latifundia was further threatened by falling animal and cereal prices due to the Great Depression.

-During the Spanish Civil War, the country split into two different centralized economies, and the whole economic effort was redirected to the war industry.
+During the Civil War, the country split into two different centralized economies, and the whole economic effort was redirected to the war industry.
 According to recent research, growth is harmed during civil wars due to the huge contraction on private investment, and such was the case with the Spanish divided economy.